 Identify required Azure tags and use the append policy mode to enforce usage.

 Map regulatory and compliance requirements to Azure Policy definitions and Azure role assignments.

 Establish Azure Policy definitions at the top-level root management group so that they can be assigned at inherited scopes.

-Manage policy assignments at the highest appropriate level with exclusions at bottom levels, if required.
+Manage policy assignments at the highest appropriate level with exclusions at bottom levels, if necessary.

-Use Azure Policy to control resource provider registrations at the subscription and/or management group levels.
+Use Azure Policy to control resource provider registrations at the subscription or management group levels.

 Use built-in policies where possible to minimize operational overhead.

-Assign the built-in Policy Contributor role at a particular scope to enable application-level governance.
+Assign the built-in Resource Policy Contributor role at a particular scope to enable application-level governance.